notyourliver/notyourliver/README.md

 - 👀 I’m interested in Computer Science and Mathematics
 - 🌱 I’m currently learning software development
 - 💞️ I’m looking to collaborate on some personal projects
-- 📫 How to reach me discord!
+- 📫 How to reach me?
+Discord!
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I like motorcycles (specifically sportbikes)